amora479/website/content/bju/cps230/homework/program1.md

 ## Submission

 Fill out the [standard program report template](/bju/cps230/downloads/report_template.docx) DOCX file.
 Submit the report and your `prog1.c` to the program 1 folder in your Bitbucket repository.

-Submit a signed honesty sheet at the beginning of the next class period.